timeslogistics/times-oms-api-docs/docs/verification.rst

 Obtaining Webhook Secret
 ------------------------

-The Webhook Secret can be obtained in TEC Client Platform, or provide by IT department of Times E-commerce.
+The Webhook Secret can be obtained in Times OMS, or provide by IT department of Times E-commerce.

 Resetting Webhook Secret
 ------------------------

-If you believe that your Webhook Secret is leaked, you can request a reset in TEC Client Platform.
+If you believe that your Webhook Secret is leaked, you can request a reset in Times OMS.

 After reset, a new Webhook Secret will be issued and the old Webhook Secret is intermediately invalidated.